 In the modern age, we’ve become dependent on highly precise and user-friendly navigation technology – but technology can fail – and then what?
 For safety and self-sufficiency, celestial navigation remains an essential skill for every ocean-going mariner.

 With the ASA 107 course, you will learn to:

 - apply celestial navigation theory and practices for safe navigation of a sailing vessel in offshore waters;

 - use the sextant to determine your vessel position by the Local Apparent Noon method; and

 - deduce your location with sun, moon, planet and star lines of position and fixes.

-If you have ever dreamed of sailing into the horizon, take ASA 107, Celestial Navigation with Modern Sailing School & Club.
+If you have ever dreamed of sailing over the horizon, take ASA 107, Celestial Navigation with Modern Sailing School & Club.
 Have confidence that no matter how far from shore you sail, you will always be able to find your way.